 Collaborate without compromise: communicating securelyApr 16, 2020

 During these tumultuous times, the need for organizations to remain operational while keeping their employees safe and productive has created a sudden demand for remote work capabilities.
-There’s no shortage of apps on the market that make connectivity simple - Zoom, Slack, WebEx, GoToMeeting, G Suite, Office365 and more - but do they provide a secure experience?
+There’s no shortage of applications in the market that make it simple to connect remotely - Zoom, Slack, WebEx, GoToMeeting, G Suite, Microsoft 365 and more - but do they provide a secure experience?
 This is one of the first questions organizations need to consider when choosing new collaboration tools for their teams.

 To help simplify your approach to evaluating collaboration tools (which these days, often needs to be done on the fly), we have highlighted some of the most important factors to consider:

 Take stock and assess the needs of your organization, including the volume of users, average meeting size/number of attendees and the types of data you are comfortable being shared on a platform outside your organization.